The Road to Trust: Building Enclaves within Confidential VMs: Evaluations

-\textbf{Context switches.} We measured the latency of ECALLs and OCALLs in \sysname.
-The test runs empty edge calls with no explicit parameters 100,000 times and takes the median value.
-As shown in Table~\ref{tab:primitive}, the latency of context switches in \sysname is about $2\times$ higher than that on Intel SGX.
-Notably, existing works on Intel SGX, including EleOS~\cite{orenbach2017eleos}, HotCalls~\cite{weisse2017regaining} and Switchless calls~\cite{tian2018switchless} can be applied to \sysname to reduce the cost brought by context switches.
+\para{Context switches} We measured the latency of ECALLs and OCALLs in \sysname.
+The test runs empty edge calls with no explicit parameters 100,000 times and takes the average value.
+As shown in Table~\ref{tab:primitive}, the latency of context switches in \sysname is $1.9\times$ -- $2.1\times$ higher than Intel SGX, but is still two orders of magnitude faster than vSGX.
+Notably, existing works on Intel SGX, including EleOS~\cite{orenbach2017eleos}, HotCalls~\cite{weisse2017regaining} and Switchless calls~\cite{tian2018switchless} can be further applied to \sysname to reduce the cost brought by context switches.